karlhaensel/choirmusic/README.md

 - Stanford, Charles Villiers: Arise, shine

 ### Until now I did not use the following editions with my choirs:
-I know theese pieces and conducted them with my choirs.
+- I know theese pieces and conducted them with my choirs.
 Back then I used other editions but they had some flaws.
-So for future use I created my own editions with Lilypond.
+So for future use I created my own editions with Lilypond:
 	- Eccard, Johann: Zu dieser österlichen Zeit SATB
 	- Klein, Bernhard: Der Herr ist mein Hirt TTBB
 	- Lechner, Leonhard: O Tod, du bist ein bittre Gallen
 	- Wermann, Oskar: Vater Unser
+- I plan to study theese pieces with my choir in the future:
+	- Becker, Albert: Geht aus mein Herz und suche Freud

 ### I did the following editions just for fun and/or to improve my Lilypond skills:
 The following pieces are some which I do not know (very well).
 Maybe I will use the editions with my choirs in the future.